 Importance of Citation

 Doing citation is necessary to do the task for every student in his or her academic careers.
-It helps them add credibility in their work.
-Citation makes a paper strong.
+It helps them add credibility to their work.
+Citation makes the paper strong.
 When you are able to cite the references to your sources, you become able to shoulder your work and present it confidently.
-Moreover, the many compelling reasons, which highlights the significance of citation convincing people to take their time out to cite are listed below:
+Moreover, the many compelling reasons, which highlight the significance of citation convincing people to take their time out to cite are listed below: